10 Things You Can Do With Google Search Console

 A little bit down the page, you’ll see the list of all the keywords people found you with and the number of times someone has clicked on your link after searching each keyword.

-By clicking on a particular keyword in the list and using the filter options in the top menu, you can go a little deeper to learn which pages show up for the specific keyword, what countries people are coming from when they search the keyword, and what devices they’re using.
+By clicking on a particular keyword in the list and using the filter options in the top menu, you can go a little deeper to learn which pages show up for in the SERPs (Search Engine Results Pages) for a specific keyword, what countries people are coming from when they search the keyword, and what devices they’re using.
 And you can see how different keywords fare in terms of clicks, impressions, and click-through rate.

 In the new Google Search Console, you’ll find the same information by clicking on Performance either in the left-side menu or in the top box in the main dashboard.

-In this version, Google shows you both the number of clicks each keyword earns you and the number of total times your website shows up in search for that keyword (impressions) on the main page, and you can view the other categories (CTR, position) by clicking on the upside-down triangle above the list.
+Google shows you both the number of clicks each keyword earns you and the number of total times your website shows up in search queries for that keyword (impressions) on the main page, and you can view the other categories (CTR, position) by clicking on the upside-down triangle above the list.

-This information shows you if you’re successfully attracting people based on the keywords targeted in your SEO strategy.
+This information shows you if you’re successfully attracting people to your content based on the keywords targeted in your SEO strategy.
 And it will reveal any keywords people find you with that you weren’t meaning to target at all.

 3. Identify your most popular pages.